-Entries are now being accepted for one of the world’s richest poetry prizes, the newly named Moth Poetry Prize.
-The winner of the 2017 prize will receive €10,000 (approximately US$11,700), with three runners-up to receive €1,000 each.
+Entries are now being accepted for one of the world’s richest poetry prizes.
+The winner of the 2018 Moth Poetry Prize will receive €10,000 (approximately US$11,400), with three runners-up to receive €1,000 each.

-The poems will be judged by Daljit Nagra, a past winner of the Forward Prize and Poet in Residence for BBC Radio 4.
-The judging takes place anonymously; Nagra will only learn the identities of the shortlisted poets after the selection of the winning poems.
+The poems will be judged by Jacob Polley, winner of the 2016 TS Elliot Prize.
+The judging takes place anonymously; Polley will only learn the identities of the shortlisted poets after the selection of the winning poems.
 Poems may be any length, any style or on any subject, and there is no line limit.

-Entries for The Moth Poetry Prize 2017 close on Sunday 31 December.
-The winning poems will be published in Spring 2018 edition of The Moth.
-Visit The Moth website for full entry conditions.
+Entries for The Moth Poetry Prize 2018 close on Monday 31 December.
+The winning poems will be published in Spring 2019 edition of The Moth.
+Visit The Moth website for full entry details.

 The Moth is an international quarterly arts and literature magazine based in Ireland.
 Published quarterly, it features poetry, short fiction and pictures.
 Each issue also features two interviews with writers or artists.
 The Moth welcomes unsolicited submissions from writers worldwide – please check the submission guidelines for further details.